 What kind of COD zombies can we expect to be mowing down with Pack-a-Punched MGs?
 Will we see the return of any familiar faces, such as Richtofen or "Tank" Dempsey?
 And what new and returning gameplay features will make up Black Ops 4 zombies?
 We’ll attempt to answer as much of that as possible, as well as run through our dream wishlist of features, gameplay tweaks, and upcoming DLC we’d like to see.

 With Black Ops 3 taking the zombies mode to absurd new places, such as fighting dragons in the ruins of Stalingrad, anything could be on the table for Call of Duty: Black Ops 4 zombies.
-But, before we get into that, here are why we think Black Ops 4 will include a zombies mode.
+So, to keep things simple, here’s what we know about the undead horde mode.

-Why Call of Duty: Black Ops 4 will have zombies
+Call of Duty: Black Ops 4 zombies confirmed

 Call of Duty: Black Ops 4 zombies wishlist

 After 24 COD zombies maps the mode has naturally transformed a huge amount with new mechanics, larger areas, and an increased emphasis on hunting for hidden secrets.
 Somewhere along the way COD zombies got cutscenes, endings, and secret snippets of story, rather than a simple horde survival mode where players strive to beat their previous max wave count.

 We still love the stories and evolution of Call of Duty zombies, but we would love to see a return to the simple, stripped-back design of maps like Shi No Numa and Kino der Toten, if only for a single map.
 Beating your highest rank, developing new team strategies, and mastering every route and rotation through the map gave zombies mode an element of replayability that has been missing for some time.